zebeeb/MTD-R/Docs/prompts.md

 follow the rules in @Docs/TechStack rules.md

 no edit requests now till I approve your plan
-# phases------------------
-## phase plan
-now lets proceed with phase 2.4 in @Setup Plan.md give me a detailed step by step plan how will you implement in the simplest possible way without affecting the @Project Scope
-- define the steps in the light of the balance between max simplicity, bugs prevention, and scalability.
-- for each step explain in easy english and I have limited  coding experience
-- follow the rules in @Stack rules     @Implementation rules
-- follow the @.windsurfrules
-- no implementation now till I approve your plan

 ## phase plan review
-are these changes inline with @.windsurfrules  @Implementation rules   @Stack rules   ? analysis in the light of the balance between simplicity, bugs prevention, and scalability. note that this is the potential project scale scope @Project Scope oject Scope
+are these changes inline with @Docs/project rules.md  @Docs/TechStack rules.md? analysis in the light of the balance between simplicity, bugs prevention, and scalability. note that this is the potential project scale scope @Docs/project scope.md

 ## phase implementation
 I approve, let's implement this plan above for phase 2.4 in @Setup Plan.md